Last updated on May 14, 2025

 I've built dozens of different decks in my Magic career.
 I’ve seen sweet cards printed that I thought were going to be the next big thing, only to slot them into decks and find out they were total crap.
 I played in the first Modern tournament ever held in the UK and played Simic () Cloudpost.
 I didn’t have time to playtest and had never built the deck before, so naturally my list was terrible.
 I wrongly thought the deck in general was just bad, but Cloudpost ended up banned just a couple months later because players a lot better than me managed to break it.

 Playtesting doesn’t need to be an intensive process.
-I’m assuming that the reason you’re building a deck in the first place is because you want to play with it at the end of the day.
-Play your finished deck in these settings and pay attention to how it plays.
+You want to play with the deck at the end of the day.
+Play your finished deck and pay attention to how it plays.
 Are there any cards that overperform or underperform?
-If so, you can adjust their quantities later.
+If so, you adjust their quantities later.

 Deckbuilding is an ongoing process, so you should never assume that the first pile you put together is perfect and always look for new ways to improve it.